Protect Yourself from Scams and Fraud

 To fraudulently obtain funds by deceiving you.

-Scammers tend to follow identifiable patterns—telltale signs that you should be wary of before completing a transaction with a buyer.*
+Scammers tend to follow identifiable patterns – tell-tale signs that you should be wary of before completing a transaction with a buyer.

 The buyer asks you to send part of a card payment to a third party

 In this case, the true cardholder would dispute the transaction with their bank and you’d be responsible for returning the full amount.
 To protect yourself and your business, never send part of a customer’s payment to a third-party vendor or delivery company.
+We also recommend always processing refunds for customers through Square where possible.
+If you do issue a refund outside of Square, make sure to get written confirmation from the buyer that they have received the refund.

 Irregular orders and delivery practices